 Put a good layer of the bacon jam on the dough and then pile the shaved asparagus on top.
 Drizzle the whole thing with olive oil and season it with salt!

-Bake this sucker for 15 minutes or so at 400 degrees Fahrenheit until the crust is browned and the asparagus is lightly browned and crispy.
+Bake this Asparagus Flatbread for 15 minutes or so at 400 degrees Fahrenheit until the crust is browned and the asparagus is lightly browned and crispy.

 The flatbread is pretty good just like this to be honest.
 But you can definitely take it to the next level with a heavy dusting of grated pecorino cheese!